The Mystery of the Druids: International

-The Mystery of the Druids received mostly negative reviews.
+The Mystery of the Druids received mixed reviews.
 Brett Todd of Computer Games Magazine proclaimed it "poorly designed, ugly, and rife with bugs."
 Computer and Video Games derided its "unimaginative settings and painful dialogue" as well as its inclusion of "some of the most ridiculously complex puzzle sequences to achieve even the simplest of tasks" before deciding that it has "very little appeal for anyone but the most patient and geeky PC-head."
 GameSpot described its characters as "rude", its puzzles and dialogue branches as "confusing", and the game overall as "surprisingly devoid of plot."
 GameSpy described it as being a game that might make customers "take matters into their own hands and put the [adventure game] genre out of its misery".
 In a positive review, PC Zone's Mark Hill wrote that the title's "closest gaming relatives are Broken Sword and the Blade Runner game, [but] Druids is far superior to both."
 He summarized it as "best serious adventure game in years".